bsantosh909/santoshb.com.np/content/blog/creating-markdown-powered-blog-with-ease.md

 banner: nuxt-markdown-blog.png
 created: 2020-05-31
 summary: >
-  You might have wanted to create a blog.
-But that's tough right ??
-Actually <b>NO</b>!
-With the awesome tools like Nuxt.js, nuxt-content and the awesome Jamstack concept the task gets easy like never before!
+  How to create a blog with mardown?
+How to use markdown to create a blog?
+If those are the question you have then with the awesome tools like Nuxt.js, nuxt-content and the awesome Jamstack concept the task gets easy like never before!
 tags:
   - Jamstack
   - Markdown